Justin Timberlake: 2004–2007: Films and FutureSex/LoveSounds

+In December 2005, Timberlake began production on his second album, FutureSex/LoveSounds, with returning producer Timbaland.
+Wanting an experimental direction, his goal for the album was "to capture moments' with a vivid, raw, off-the-cuff sound", while managing the recording sessions.
+At the time, Timberlake developed an interest in a rock direction, drawing inspiration from David Bowie and Prince, and even took influence from trance music into the album.
+In July 2006, the album's lead single, "SexyBack", was released, and in a few weeks, it reached number one on the Billboard Hot 100, where it remained for seven consecutive weeks.

-Timberlake released his second studio album, FutureSex/LoveSounds, on September 12, 2006.
-The album, which Timberlake created from 2005 to 2006, debuted at number-one on the Billboard 200 album chart, selling 684,000 copies its first week.
-It became the biggest album for pre-orders on iTunes, and beat Coldplay's record for the biggest one-week sales of a digital album.
-The album was produced by Timbaland and Danja (who produced a bulk of the album), will.i.am, Rick Rubin and Timberlake himself, and features guest vocals by Snoop Dogg, Three 6 Mafia, T.I. and will.i.am.
+Timberlake released his second album, FutureSex/LoveSounds, on September 12, 2006.
+The album debuted at number one on the Billboard 200 album chart, selling 684,000 copies its first week.
+It became the biggest album for pre-orders on iTunes and beat Coldplay's record for the biggest one-week sales of a digital album.
+The album was produced by Timbaland and Danja (who produced a bulk of the album), will.i.am, Rick Rubin, and Timberlake himself, and features guest vocals by Snoop Dogg, Three 6 Mafia, T.I., and will.i.am.
 A studio representative described it as being "all about sexiness" and aiming for "an adult feel".

-The album's lead single, "SexyBack", was performed by Timberlake at the opening of the 2006 MTV Video Music Awards and reached number-one on the Billboard Hot 100, where it remained for seven consecutive weeks.
-"My Love", the album's second single, also produced by Timbaland and featuring rapper T.I., reached number-one on the Hot 100, as did third single "What Goes Around...
+"My Love", the album's second single, also produced by Timbaland and featuring rapper T.I., reached number one on the Hot 100, as did its third single, "What Goes Around...
 Comes Around".
-The song is reported to have been inspired by the break-up of his childhood friend and business partner, Trace Ayala, with actress Elisha Cuthbert.
-In October 2006, Timberlake said that he would focus on his music career rather than his film roles, specifying that leaving the music industry would be a "dumb thing to do at this point".
-He was the special guest performer at the 2006 Victoria's Secret Fashion Show where he sang "SexyBack", "My Love" and "LoveStoned".
+The song is reported to have been inspired by the breakup of his childhood friend and business partner, Trace Ayala, with actress Elisha Cuthbert.

-Timberlake hosted many music events, including the European MTV Music Awards in 2006.
+Timberlake hosted many music events, including the 2006 European MTV Music Awards and 2007 Kids' Choice Awards.
 On December 16, 2006, Timberlake hosted Saturday Night Live, doing double duty as both host and musical guest for the second time.
-During this appearance, he and Andy Samberg performed an R&B song for a skit titled "Dick in a Box", which some radio stations aired as an unofficial single from Timberlake.
+During this appearance, he and Andy Samberg performed an R&B song for a skit titled "Dick in a Box".
 Called "one of the most iconic musical moments in the show's history" by Billboard, it became a viral hit and one of the most viewed videos on YouTube at the time.
-Rolling Stone listed the skit at number three on their "50 Greatest 'Saturday Night Live' Sketches of All Time".
-The song earned him an Emmy Award and was later featured on The Lonely Island's debut album Incredibad.
+Rolling Stone listed the skit at number three on their "50 Greatest 'Saturday Night Live' Sketches of All-Time".
+The song earned him an Emmy Award and was later featured on The Lonely Island's debut album, Incredibad.

 In January 2007, Timberlake embarked on the FutureSex/LoveShow tour.
-Following singles off the album, "LoveStoned/I Think She Knows (Interlude)" and "Until the End of Time", peaked within the top 20 on the Hot 100, while the fourth single "Summer Love" reached the top 10.
+Following singles off the album, "LoveStoned/I Think She Knows (Interlude)" and "Until the End of Time" peaked within the top 20 on the Hot 100, while the fourth single, "Summer Love", reached the top 10.
 The song "Give It to Me", a Timbaland single on which Timberlake guests with Nelly Furtado, reached the Hot 100 number-one spot.
 Eventually, FutureSex/LoveSounds was added to the Rock and Roll Hall of Fame's musical library and archive.